anenadic/committee-task-forces-templates/task-force-charter-template.md

 ### Members

-List of the past and current members of the task force, with their roles (if available).
+List of the past and current members of the task force, along with their roles.

 __Example:__